enricollen/fastRTC-voice-agent/README.md

 ## 🔄 Speech Service Configuration

-The system supports multiple providers for both speech-to-text and text-to-speech:
+The system supports multiple providers for speech-to-text, text-to-speech and LLMs:

 ### 🎤 Speech-to-Text Providers